 In the digital world, where shoppers don’t have the tactile experience of

-physically browsing through stores, brands rely on design, user
+physically browsing through stores, brands rely on

-Every visual cue—from the clean layout of an online store to the carefully
+purchasing behaviors.
+Every visual cue—from the clean layout of an online

-chosen colors in product imagery—subtly influences how we shop.
+store to the carefully chosen colors in product imagery—subtly influences how

-Research reveals that 93% of consumers prioritize visual appearance
+93% of consumers prioritize visual appearance when deciding what to

-when deciding what to buy.
-This means that the way an e-commerce website
+buy.
+This means that the way an e-commerce website looks and feels can determine

-looks and feels can determine whether a visitor makes a purchase—or abandons
+whether a visitor makes a purchase—or abandons their cart entirely.
+A

-their cart entirely.
-A well-designed store builds trust, improves engagement,
+well-designed store builds trust, improves engagement, and even taps into

-and even taps into subconscious emotional triggers that drive spending.
+subconscious emotional triggers that drive spending.

 In this blog, we’ll break down the fascinating science behind how digital